Are your eyes feeling dry or irritated? You could be suffering from Dry Eye Syndrome.

-Do I have Dry Eye?
+Do I have Dry Eye Syndrome?

 Are your eyes itchy, scratchy, watery, sticky, sore, red, burny, blurry or just downright grumpy with you? ….
 Sounds like dry eye and the best thing you can do is have one of our optometrists take a look.

-Book an appointment with one of our friendly Optometrists, and we can take a comprehensive look at your eyes and recommend a treatment plan, if needed.
+Book an appointment with one of our friendly optometrists, and we can take a comprehensive look at your eyes and recommend a treatment plan, if needed.

-Learn more about Dry Eye
+Learn more about Dry Eye Syndrome

-What exactly is Dry Eye?
+What exactly is Dry Eye Syndrome?

-Dry Eye is a broad term describing any range of factors that reduce the volume of tears in the eye.
+Dry Eye Syndrome (DES) is a broad term describing any range of factors that reduce the volume of tears in the eye.
 Tears protect the front of the eye, providing lubrication and nutrients to the cornea and creating a smooth front surface for clear vision.
 They consist of a watery layer to keep the eyes moisturised with an oily layer on top.
 The oily layer is particularly important for maintaining a smooth surface for consistent vision, and preventing excessive tear evaporation.
 A reduction in the tear layer may be caused by blocked or poor performing oil glands.This is called Meibomian Gland Dysfunction (aka MGD).

 Without good oils, the tears cannot lubricate the eye properly, causing symptoms which vary from a constant niggle, to severe irritation that affects your quality of life.
 This leads to dryness, irritation, redness and blurred vision.

-Dry Eye symptoms
+Dry Eye Syndrome symptoms

 Symptoms can be different for everyone, and fluctuate due to environmental factors; such as wind, air conditioning, artificial lighting, using your computer or smartphone, air pollution, driving, wearing contact lenses etc.